DataComp-LM: In search of the next generation of training sets for language models: Contributions

 To further check the effects of BFF versus the more classical MinHash+SuffixArray we ran several experiments at the \ltrack scale.
 Here we also introduce another hyperparameter, which we refer to as \textbf{shards}.
 By "sharding," we mean we break a dataset into chunks of roughly equal size and run the deduplication pipeline on each one of them independently.
 This is primarily done for engineering purposes, in that sharding is an easy way to further parallelize deduplication and convert single-node algorithms to multi-node algorithms.
 However, there are the side benefits of sharding for deduplication in that more shards yields a larger token pool: there are fewer documents to compare against and many documents which are repeated only a small number of times can survive such a process.
 Additionally there is some recent evidence that sharding seems to improve evaluation performance \citep{penedo2024fineweb}.
 We also note that RefinedWeb \citep{refinedweb} performs their deduplications on a 100-way sharding of the \commoncrawl pool.

 For this round of ablations, we start with a pool sourced from one tenth of \commoncrawl and run the preprocessing steps from \citet{refinedweb} and apply various deduplication pipelines.
-Then we subsample down to 138B tokens and train and evaluate models at the \ltrack scale.
+Then we filter using our \fasttext classifier and subsample down to 138B tokens to train and evaluate models at the \ltrack scale.
 The main questions we seek to answer from this round of ablations are: \begin{itemize} \item Is BFF still competitive with a MinHash+SuffixArray pipeline at larger scales? \item Which BFF hyperparameters yield the highest \lowvar and MMLU performance at this scale? \end{itemize} Results are contained in \Cref{table:dedup-ablations-cx1}.
-The first point to note is that BFF with a \texttt{min\_ngram\_size} at 13 and 20 yields \lowvar scores and MMLU scores that are comparable to the scores attained by a MinHash+SuffixArray deduplicated pool at the same scale.
-The second point to note regards the BFF \texttt{min\_ngram\_size} and sharding: interestingly a lower \texttt{min\_ngram\_size} yields higher \lowvar scores, but lower MMLU scores.
+The first point to note is that BFF with \texttt{min\_ngram\_size} set to 13 and 20 yields \lowvar scores and MMLU scores that are comparable to the scores attained by a MinHash+SuffixArray deduplicated pool at the same scale.
+The second point to note regards the BFF \texttt{min\_ngram\_size} and sharding: interestingly a lower \texttt{min\_ngram\_size} yields higher \lowvar scores, but drastically lower MMLU scores if set to 5.
 We also see that fewer shards decreases the token yield, but has variable effect on the \lowvar score.
 We examine the hyperparameters for BFF more fully in the next subsection.